MicrosoftDocs/windows-itpro-docs/windows/configuration/ue-v/uev-getting-started.md

 **Create a network share**

-1. Create a new security group and add UE-V users to it.
+1. Create a new security group and add UE-V users to the group.

 2. Create a new folder on the centrally located computer that stores the UE-V settings packages, and then grant the UE-V users access with group permissions to the folder.
 The administrator who supports UE-V must have permissions to this shared folder.